dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 React + Routing

 What if you want your frontend to have routes — different URLs that map to different components and layouts of components?
-We're going to add React Router to our js-react-starter repos so all your future projects can have it!
+We're going to add React Router to our starterpack so all your future projects can have it!

 ## Let's Start